KBDS

 KBDS (103.9 FM) is a radio station licensed to Taft, California, United States.
 It is owned by Farmworker Educational Radio (through licensee Chavez Radio Group), which itself is owned by the Cesar Chavez Foundation.
 The station is operated by SheMogul Media, which also owns KVPM.
-KBDS airs an urban contemporary and hip hop music format.
+KBDS airs an urban contemporary and hip-hop format.

 The studios are in southwest Bakersfield, and its transmitter is in Taft.

 History

-Adult Standards
+Adult standards

 This station was granted its original construction permit from the Federal Communications Commission on January 18, 1985.
 The new station was assigned the call letters KTLM by the FCC on December 3, 1985.
 During that time, the station featured an adult standards and big band format, playing Swing Era music from the 1930s and 1940s.

 In March 1988, Louise E. Mann's Mann Broadcasting Company reached an agreement to transfer the permit for this station to The Great Southwest Broadcasting Company.
 The deal was approved by the FCC on April 27, 1988, and the transaction was consummated on September 13, 1988.

-AC and Country
+AC and country

 KTLM received its broadcast license from the FCC on August 22, 1989.
 However, in July 1989 Bakersfield Radio Partners L.P. reached an agreement to acquire this station's permit and license.
 The deal was approved by the FCC on November 1, 1989, and the transaction was consummated on December 19, 1989.
 The new owners had the FCC change the station's call sign to KMYX-FM on January 8, 1990.
 By that point, the station was broadcasting a "Lite Music" format featuring adult contemporary music of the 1970s and 1980s.

 In July 1993, Bakersfield Radio Partners reached an agreement to sell this station to Adelman Communications, Inc. The deal was approved by the FCC on September 2, 1993, and the transaction was consummated on October 1, 1993.
 The format switched once again to country, with the moniker "Thunder Country".